 - Don’t tell strangers in town where you are camped.

 Most thieves are products of opportunity – when it is easy for them to take something.

 Keep your valuables out of sight and follow these few pointers – removing the opportunity – and it will prevent most grab-and-run thieves.

-Editor: For more information about “How to make your RV compartments more secure,” watch this short video by Gary Bunzer, the RV Doctor.
+Editor: For more information about “How to make your RV compartments more secure,” watch this short video by the late Gary Bunzer.